bhl-gn-workshop/Identification-Key-Finder/finding_keys.md

 0. A BHL Corpus was acquired that contained 226k items with a volume of 120GB .
 Note that an estimated 20% of BHL OCR text was unavailable (see [BHL Completeness](./bhl_completeness.md)).
 1. a bash script, [find-keys.sh](./find-keys.sh) was created.
 The script takes two arguments (1) the location of the BHL corpus and (2) a regular expression for matching likely keys.
-2. the scripts was run using regular expression ```Keys``` on the full bhl corpus on the item level.
+2. the scripts was run using regular expression ```\bkey\b``` on the full bhl corpus on the item level.
 3. the script completed in about 50 minutes on a 2011 dual core ubuntu linux laptop
-4. the script completed a matching against all of BHL and captured the 1.4M results in [itemurl-line-match.tsv.gz](./itemurl-line-match.tsv.gz).
+4. the script completed a matching against all of BHL and captured the 1.4M (UPDATE) results in [itemurl-line-match.tsv.gz](./itemurl-line-match.tsv.gz).
 The first 10 lines look like:

+(TABLE NEED UPDATE)
  internet archive collection | bhl item | link to item text | line number | matching line
   --- | --- |--- | --- | ---
 https://archive.org/download/00921238.85096.emory.edu|https://www.biodiversitylibrary.org/item/174408 |https://deeplinker.bio/80a66488fa27d4f5c2ed03914220c5f749d2469c5f7264ab7c08dc94ee8b6fc7|10867|belong we have the key-note to the common